aria2/aria2/doc/manual-src/en/aria2c.rst

   .. note::

-    In performance perspective, there is usually no advantage to enable this option.
+    There is usually no performance gain from enabling this option.

 .. option:: --header=<HEADER>